Troubleshoot the Splunk App for Windows Infrastructure

 When you install a universal forwarder on a Windows server, you must not select any options in the Enable Inputs screen of the installer.
 Doing so enables the scripted inputs that come with the forwarder by default.
 Those inputs send data to the "default" index as specified in their configuration files, which, on a standard Splunk installation, is

-After you install the universal forwarder onto your Windows server, deploy the appropriate add-ons included in the Splunk App for Windows Infrastructure installation package.
-See "Deploy the Splunk Add-on for Windows" and "Deploy the Splunk Add-ons for Active Directory".
+After you install the universal forwarder onto your exchange server, you must then install the appropriate technology add-ons included in the Splunk App for Windows Infrastructure's installation package.
+You must place the TAs in

 Dashboards fail to load after upgrading the app or Splunk Enterprise